100 Easiest Recipes You Can Make

 Raspberry Cheesecake Mousse

-Please join us now as we wax poetic about the simple grace of this fluffy cheesecake filling flavored with fresh strawberries.
+Please join us now as we wax poetic about the simple grace of this fluffy cheesecake filling flavored with fresh raspberries.
 While it requires a bit of labor (you'll have to clean a blender, an electric mixer, and a mesh sieve), it's also so easy to make, we're going to go out on a limb and call it practically foolproof.

 Get our recipe for Raspberry Cheesecake Mousse.